 Needlepoint Retreat: Day Two

 Day Two, same song second verse.
 Except today, we had lunch brought into Annie & Company, so we could stitch a little longer, and soak up as much of Patricia’s wonderful teaching as possible.
+She also took the time to show us several different Needlepoint Supplies for sale in the shop, that might help us stay more organized and stitch better.
 The afternoon was spent shopping in SoHo for those who stayed with me, drinks at The Crosby Street Hotel, one of my favorite bars in NYC!
 Finally, dinner in Little Italy, and an enjoyable walk from Grand Central back to our hotel.

-Besides new stitches, and improved needlepointing skills, what else did we learn?
+Besides new needlepoint stitches, and improved needlepointing skills, what else did we learn?

 Feeling fully recharged, in only the way a great Girl’s Trip can make me feel, we parted ways on Saturday afternoon, so that everyone could enjoy one last night in NYC as they pleased.